uqlibrary/uqlibrary-receipt/README.md

 - Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
 - Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
 - A preview of the component can be viewed locally by running `npm start`.
 Use the second URL from the command output.
-- GitHub pages should be updated after every commit to `polymer1.0` branch by running `bin/generate-gh-pages.sh`
+- GitHub pages should be updated after every commit to `master` branch by running `bin/generate-gh-pages.sh`

 ## Testing